MarkByh/cards/README.md

 # Description of the project

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Dependencies

 This React app uses the following libraries:

-axios: Used for making HTTP requests and fetching data.
-react: The core library for building user interfaces in React.
-react-loader-spinner: Provides a customizable loading spinner component.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+axios: Axios is a promise-based HTTP Client for node.js and the browser.
+react: React lets you build user interfaces out of individual pieces called components.

 # Getting Started